Hill Farms Ice Rink

 Drag the hose out to the rink.

 Start spraying at the far end and work your way backwards.
 There are several suggestions on the video on the website for patterns you can use to divide up the rink.
-If there is a 2nd person, she or he helps to manage the hose by taking up or feeding slack.
+If there is a 2nd person, they can help to manage the hose by taking up or feeding slack.

 Turn the nozzle so that only a small stream is coming out.
 We don’t want water to freeze inside the hose, so don’t shut the nozzle completely.
 Stick the nozzle in the snow so that it won’t move around.